Guidelines for Exhibition Loans

 Community-based and educational organizations that are unable to meet the conditions for loans outlined above may be interested in borrowing an exhibition kit from SAHA instead.

-Handling of posters by anyone other than competent specialists can result in an unacceptable level of deterioration or damage.
-Loans of posters for educational purposes which involve students handling the objects will rarely be made; and then only under separate and explicit limiting agreements.
+Handling of exhibitions by anyone other than competent specialists can result in an unacceptable level of deterioration or damage.
+Loans for educational purposes which involve students handling the objects will rarely be made; and then only under separate and explicit limiting agreements.

 SAHA may refuse to loan materials if circumstances for the proposed exhibition are judged by the SAHA Board and staff as damaging to the standing and reputation of the collection.
 SAHA will not lend to any exhibition which includes objects that are known to have been stolen, illegally exported or illegally excavated; which contravene national or international laws covering art and cultural objects; or where the overall aim of the exhibition contradicts stated SAHA principles and aims.